arapat/spark-notebook/README.md

 ## Installation

 It is a good idea to create a virtual environment for `spark-notebook`, especially if the default `python` on your system is an older version.
-But it is not an requirement.
+But it is not a requirement.
 [This article](https://hackercodex.com/guide/python-development-environment-on-mac-osx/) is a good reference if you are new to Python development environment.